How to install an Outlook add-in to view the Microsoft 365 End-User Quarantine

 I originally built this add-in using the Build your first Outlook add-in - Office Add-ins documentation.
 This gave me a good head start to build and customize the add-in.

-The View Quarantine add-in source files are available for free on my website here.
 The add-in consists of three files plus icons in various sizes for the different platforms.

 Source File